Anti-inflammatory diet: reducing inflammation through your plate

 Mediterranean and anti-inflammatory recipes in FoodCraft

 FoodCraft offers naturally anti-inflammatory recipes from the Mediterranean diet and world cuisines rich in spices.
-Filter by "Mediterranean" or search for recipes featuring turmeric, ginger, fatty fish, and legumes.
+Filter by "Mediterranean" or search for recipes with turmeric, ginger, fatty fish, and legumes.
 The AI can also adapt any recipe to reduce pro-inflammatory ingredients and boost anti-inflammatories.

 Should I take omega-3 supplements?